keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

 >
 > You may find hashmap lookups more familiar: Unless you have specific knowledge of the key used to lookup a value from a hashmap, you don't have any guarantee whether an associated value exists.
 >
-> Both of these operations are pure functions and are deterministic, but their results are contextualized by length and presence and must be handled.
+> Both of these operations are pure functions and are deterministic, but their results are contextualized by length and presence and must be handled specifically.

-**Implicit outputs** as side effects include **faults** such as the _divide by zero error_ and thrown exceptions.
+Side effects as **implicit outputs** include **faults** such as the _divide by zero error_ and thrown exceptions.
 They impose an additional layer of protection to prevent or recover from them.
 Exceptions are fully nondeterministic as there is no single input that guarantees that an exception will never be thrown, as some **implicit input** as a side effect may influence the outcome.

 > In contrast with most faults, a _divide by zero error_ only occurs if the input divisor is `0`.
 The additional check for `0` that division sometimes requires is not considered complexity in practice.
+>
+> Running out of memory will throw an exception even in pure functions.
+Exceptions are truly nondeterministic and you must choose when and how to handle their cases.

+Exceptions in particular carry a dual meaning.
+As secondary outputs they are side effects, but their presence or absense is _measurable as success or failure_ and unknown ahead of time.

 _Nondeterminism and unknown quantities create complex code because they impose specific cases that must be handled._ Yet side effects drive the business value of programs in the real world, which requires that we _embrace_ nondeterminism and unknown quantities.